Skip to main content

 Before applying to become a Club Lead, please familiarise yourself with the How to Set Up a Club webpage and the Club Guidelines.

-To be eligible to become a Club Lead, you need to be a member of the Students Association to apply for this opportunity.
+To be eligible to become a Club Lead, you need to be a member of Open SU to apply for this opportunity.

-*Members of the Students Association are defined in Section 11 of the Students Association Articles of Association
+*Members of Open SU are defined in Section 11 of our Articles of Association

 DBS may be required, if we deem it necessary, however this depends more on the club and if it relates to protected characteristics.